Read the criteria for external non-academic projects.

 1B.
 Inquire about a user agreement.

-Determine whether or not your institution has a user agreement in place with MIT.nano.
-If not, send the user services agreement (download) to an individual within your institution who has signing authority.
-Have that person contact MIT.nano's Administrative Officer, Kathy Boisvert, to complete the process.
-Please note only one user agreement is needed per institution.
-You will be notified when your agreement is executed.
-Please do not proceed beyond step 1B until you received a notification.
+Determine whether or not your institution has an external user agreement with MIT.nano.
+If not, please contact MIT.nano’s Financial and Contract Administrator, Victoria Zurman, to start the process.
+Please note only one agreement is needed per institution.
+Please do not proceed beyond step 1B until an external user agreement has been executed.

 1C.
 Submit access request form and upload your PO.